The64thGamer/cheeseepedia/content/wiki/San Jose, CA (1371 Kooser Rd).md

 |
 |}

-##History##
+<h2>History</h2>

-Before its debut as a Pizza Time Theatre, _1371 Kooser Rd_ originally housed a grocery store in the 1960s.<ref>http://csjpbce.sanjoseca.gov/ecmsviewer/148/836/3836148.pdf</ref> Pizza Time Theatre would keep the original flooring and lighting used in this grocery store for its first few months open before removing and replacing both with standardized tiling and lighting.<ref>http://csjpbce.sanjoseca.gov/ecmsviewer/474/391/3391474.pdf</ref> The store itself had a square foot of 18,348 unlike Winchester's square foot of 5,000.
+Before its debut as a Pizza Time Theatre, <i>1371 Kooser Rd</i> originally housed a grocery store in the 1960s.<ref>http:<i>csjpbce.sanjoseca.gov/ecmsviewer/148/836/3836148.pdf</ref> Pizza Time Theatre would keep the original flooring and lighting used in this grocery store for its first few months open before removing and replacing both with standardized tiling and lighting.<ref>http:</i>csjpbce.sanjoseca.gov/ecmsviewer/474/391/3391474.pdf</ref> The store itself had a square foot of 18,348 unlike Winchester's square foot of 5,000.
 (Thus, making it the largest pizza parlor in the city.)
 The size of This location gave an opportunity to have a dedicated room for its [Portrait Show]({{< ref "wiki/Kooser PTT Show.md" >}}), which was programmed via a recording booth nearby with a window looking towards the characters.
 The nearby Dolli Dimples cabaret show originally had a Jukebox-like show selector.
 This would utilize tokens and would give guests the opportunity to select Dolli's next act.

 Some time between opening and October of 1979, the location would have its tiled white showroom floors replaced with brown tiling similar to other Pizza Time Theatres of the time.<ref></ref>

 In May of 1980, it was announced that the Kooser Rd.
 Pizza Time Theatre received new staging that moved all of the characters onto one wall and new [Cyberamics]({{< ref "wiki/Cyberamics.md" >}}).
-This new stage would be called 'The Showboat', appearing to have been designed after a vintage steamboat.<ref>https://en.wikipedia.org/wiki/Steamboat</ref><ref name=':0'>https://www.showbizpizza.com/info/documents/ptt/ptt_pizzatimes-1980.pdf</ref>
+This new stage would be called 'The Showboat', appearing to have been designed after a vintage steamboat.<ref>https:<i>en.wikipedia.org/wiki/Steamboat</ref><ref name=':0'>https:</i>www.showbizpizza.com/info/documents/ptt/ptt_pizzatimes-1980.pdf</ref>

 In 1980 a fundraiser for Laurelwood Elementary School in Santa Clara, CA. Which, the Kooser Rd.
 Pizza Time Theatre raffle off coupons.
 Shortly after, the store's Mike Berkeland and Tony Welch attended the March of Dimes Walk-A-Thon.
 Mike would be in the Chuck E. Cheese mascot suit while Tony would escort him.
 To provide the two rest stops, Mike's brother Rob would drive his van nearby.<ref name=':0' />